seirana/GEscDRS-TheraNet/README.md

-Single- or paired-end metagenomic shotgun sequencing FASTQ files A CSV file listing samples and their associated FASTQ files Direct download of sequencing data from SRA using project, sample or run IDs
+Single- or paired-end metagenomic shotgun sequencing FASTQ files A CSV file listing samples and their associated FASTQ files Direct download of sequencing data from SRA using project, sample, or run IDs
 ##Database management
-The pipeline can download and install the required databases for GTDBtk, MetaPhlAn and HUMAnN.
+The pipeline can download and install the required databases for GTDBtk, MetaPhlAn, and HUMAnN.
 Refer to the usage documentation for more details.

-Following tools need manual creation or download of required databases:
+The following tools need manual creation or the download of required databases:

 Bowtie2 (for host genome removal)
 Kraken2 (with Braken)